 If you’ve been blogging for a long time with a huge back catalog of blogs dating back a decade, don’t worry.
 Jumpstarting your content strategy with video doesn’t mean all your past work becomes moot.
 In fact, it will only help boost your old content back into relevance.

-If you’ve decided to start making videos, an effective first step would actually be to take your highest performing blogs of the past, even some whose view numbers may have dwindled, and make a video using that old content.
+If you’ve decided to start using video marketing, an effective first step would actually be to take your highest performing blogs of the past, even some whose view numbers may have dwindled, and make a video using that old content.
 Plug that video into the blog, refresh the written content if it needs to be updated, and you’ve got a fresh piece of content to promote.
 Plus, you can use that video anywhere where it is relevant including social media, other blogs, website pages, or emails.

 An easy way to get started having videos on your site is from a handy video tool from Verblio that pulls information, text, and photos from your blog posts and makes videos for you.